After-Shock/Cloudbox-wiki/Rclone.md

+## Setting up Rclone

+1. run the command: `rclone config`.

-## If you have already setup Rclone is Already setup
+## Rclone already setup
-rclone:
-	have an existing rclone.conf, no worries, after installation, drop it into /opt/rclone named rclone.conf - the user that you set in settings.yml will then beable to use it without issue
+If you have Rclone already setup, you will have an existing rclone configuration file (i.e `rclone.conf`).
+Copy this file into `/opt/rclone`.